-The Note To Chord V3 Max for Live device lets you trigger chords with some very deep velocity control.
+The Note To Chord V3 Max for Live device lets you play chords in Ableton Live with some very deep velocity control.
 Unlike other ‘MIDI-chord-tools’ you can set-up some very advanced chord progressions.
 You have scale presets and even a big selection of chord progressions are included.

 Set-Up -> RootNote and Add2-Add8

 You can activate up to 8 notes which will be played for each row.
 Each note needs to be activated.
 The RootNote can be used to set up a ‘Scale’ for the whole row.
 If a scale is selected and the root note is being changed the “Add2-8” pitches will change accordingly.

 Set up notes to pass through or not – “None Trigger notes”

 In some use cases you want note pitches which aren’t used in the device to pass through e.g. if you have a second Note To Chords device with different trigger notes chained after the first one.
 In some use cases you might want to have all other note pitches to be blocked.
 You can select this two options via the “Through” toggle.

 How to import MIDI notes from MIDI clips to play chords in Ableton

 You are able to import MIDI notes directly from MIDI clips in Ableton Live.
 For this the MIDI notes you want to import need to be selected.

 The notes which are being selected will be imported in the order of them being being set in the MIDI clip (first note in the first field, 2nd into the 2nd and so on).
 You just need to click on the “GET” button for importing (up to 8) notes.
 The MIDI notes selected need to be in a MIDI clip on the same track the Max for Live device is placed.
 You are able to import each individuals notes velocity as well, just activate “VeloImport”.